SterlingPeet/cookiecutter-cfs-app/DEVELOPER_NOTES.rst

  * Template the file header generation so its not just the nasa Sample app output
  * Use Jinja loops to template out command, HK, and perf setup for dynamic quantities
+ * Write python wizard that leverages the cookiecutter questions interface for more flexible template generation

 Open Questions: